pyvista/pyvista/joss/paper.md

-VTK implements an object-oriented approach to 3D visualization [@vtkbook], and PyVista adhere's to that underlying structure to provide an API that expands on VTK's data types.
+VTK implements an object-oriented approach to 3D visualization [@vtkbook], and PyVista adheres to that underlying structure to provide an API that expands on VTK's data types.
 These expanded, wrapped types hold methods and attributes for quickly accessing scalar arrays, inspecting properties of the dataset, or using filtering algorithms to transform datasets.